USEPA/WNTR/documentation/advancedsim.rst

 ===============================

-In addition to the methods which have been described previously, there are many other ways to use the WNTR toolkit.
-This section describes several additional, advanced methods to use WNTR.
+In addition to the methods which have been described previously, there are many other ways to use WNTR.
+This section describes several advanced simulation techniques.

 .. _stochastic_simulation: